samconnolly/DELightcurveSimulation/README.md

 The following commands require a model and best-fit parameters as inputs:
-* tklc = Simulate_TK_Lightcurve(datalc,PSDfunction, PSDparams, RedNoiseL, aliasTbin, RandomSeed)
-- Simulate a lightcurve with a given PSD and PDF, using the Emmanoulopoulos method
+* tklc = Simulate_TK_Lightcurve(datalc,PSDfunction, PSDparams, RedNoiseL, aliasTbin, RandomSeed) - Simulate a lightcurve with a given PSD and PDF, using the Emmanoulopoulos method
-* delc = Simulate_DE_Lightcurve(datalc,PSDfunction, PSDparams, PDFfunction, PDFparams)
-- Simulate a lightcurve with a given PSD and PDF, using the Timmer and Koenig method.
+* delc = Simulate_DE_Lightcurve(datalc,PSDfunction, PSDparams, PDFfunction, PDFparams) - Simulate a lightcurve with a given PSD and PDF, using the Timmer and Koenig method.

 ### Plotting
 The following commands are methods of the Lightcurve class:
 * Plot_Lightcurve()       - Plot the lightcurve
-* Plot_Periodogram()      - Plot the lightcurve's periodogram
+* Plot_Periodogram()      - Plot the lightcurve's periodogram, and PSD model if fitted
-* Plot_PDF()              - Plot the lightcurve's probability density function
+* Plot_PDF()              - Plot the lightcurve's probability density function, and PDF model if fitted
-* Plot_Stats()            - Plot the lightcurve, its periodogram and PDF
+* Plot_Stats()            - Plot the lightcurve, its periodogram and PDF, and PSD and PDF models if fitted

 The following commands take Lightcurve objects as inputs:
 * Comparison_Plots(lightcurves,bins=25,norm=True) - Plot multiple lightcurves and their PSDs & PDFs